homebrew-bionics/homebrew-bionics.github.io/about.md

 ---
 layout: default
 ---
+About 15% of the world’s population lives with some form of disability, of whom 5-7% are amputees who experience significant  difficulties in functioning.
+Developing countries like India report more than 29,000 amputees each year due to increased number of road accidents and increase in diabetic population.
+In developing countries, most amputees rely on physical labor and in few cases they become beggars on the streets in order to survive.
+Loss of a limb in such cases not only affects the person's physical ability, it causes profound psychological damage and degrades their social status.
+Availability of affordable prosthetic devices is vital for everyone who needs them.

-Homebrew Bionics is an online community of Engineers and Makers working on open-source prosthetic devices that are affordable and accessible to all.
+The Homebrew Bionics community explores the possibilities of developing such open-source, affordable prosthetic devices that are rapidly fabricable to serve the people in need.
 If you are someone who would love to contribute, kindly read our community guidelines before becoming a part of us.

 # Community Guidelines